hapax/hapax.github.io/assets/alien-maths.md

 cognitive demands of life in a particular time and place.
-If we split these forces up and decide on some fixed order of influence, the cart will be before the horse, whichever order we choose!
+If we split these forces up and decide on some fixed order of influence, the cart will be before the horse, whichever order we choose.
-Language and culture are oceanic rather than riverine.
+They are oceanic rather than riverine.
 <!--Linguistic relativism is wrong, not because language does not affect
 thought, but rather, because they organically co-evolve.--> Linguistic universalism, relativism's opposite number, seems to me to